bithavoc/multilang-hstore/README.md

     multilang :title, :required => [:en, :es] #define requirement validator for specific locales multilang :title, :format => /regexp/ #define validates_format_of validator

+## Error messages

+To get a custom message you will need to use one of this solutions:

+1. Use the message in the declaration

+    multilang :title, :required => 1, :message => 'Not enough translations'

+2. Write a new key in your translations file.
+Ex:

+    [config/locales/yourtranslationsfile.yml]
+    errors:
+      messages:
+        insufficient-translations:
+          one: 'We need at least one tranlation.'
+          other: 'We need at least %{count} tranlations.'

 ## Tests

 Test runs using a temporary database in your local PostgreSQL server: